 Next, I split the cake using a serrated knife and one of my favorite kitchen gadgets, the cake lifter.
 I’ve mentioned before what a handy tool this is, and even if you only bake cakes occasionally, a cake lifter is worth buying.
 You can use it to lift split halves, but you can also use it to transfer whole cakes from place to place (which is why it’s called a cake lifter).
 While the cake was baking and cooling, I made the lemon cream filling.
 I split the cake, put the bottom back into the pan, then added the filling.

 After filling the cake, I put the top half of the cake on top of the filling, arranged some plastic wrap over the top, then chilled it overnight.
-Four hours would probably be long enough to set the filling, but I needed some time to think about what I wanted to use for frosting.
+Four hours would probably be long enough to set the filling, but in this case I needed some time to think about what I wanted to use for frosting.

 I thought about calling it “Lemon Boston Cream Pie” but it’s not really that so I’m sticking with “Lemon Cream Filled Cake”.
 It’s very good, but next time I’m going to make it with a scratch sponge cake.
 The white cake mix worked perfectly well, though.
 Plus, it calls for egg whites which is handy since the filling uses yolks.